sonofbossman/sonofbossman/README.md

 ---

 ### 👨‍💻 About Me
-I'm a passionate backend developer with a solid foundation in banking and financial technology.
+I'm an aspiring software engineer with a solid foundation in banking and financial technology.
 I currently serve as an Application Manager, where I manage core Bankworld ATM application and monitoring systems, deploy critical software updates, and troubleshoot infrastructure issues to support 3,000+ terminals.

 My journey into software engineering began with a curiosity for how things work behind the scenes.
 Working with banking applications exposed me to the complexities of backend systems, sparking a passion that led me to explore Node.js, Express, MongoDB, and MySQL.